wrzasa/rbsim/README.md

           (150 / cpu.performance).miliseconds
         end
         sent += 1
-        delay_for 5.seconds
-        register_event :send if sent < 10
+        register_event :send, delay: 5.miliseconds if sent < 10
       end

       register_event :send
     end

+The optional `delay:` option of the `register_event` statement will cause the event to be registered with specified delay.
+Thus the above example will register the `:send` events with 5 milisecond gaps.
+By default events are registered immediatelly, without any delay.

 All statements that can be used to describe processe's behavior can also be used inside `on_event` statement.
 In fact the event